darklang/docs/docs/contributing/rescript-and-fsharp-for-dark-developers.md

 ---

 This guide aims to introduce you to enough F#/ReScript to contribute to Dark, assuming you already know Dark.
 F# and ReScript are very similar languages, both derived from OCaml.
-We currently use ReScript using the OCaml format (\*.ml files) for the client.
+We currently use ReScript for the client.
 We use F# for the backend, which is very similar to Dark as well.

 ## Some simple F#/ReScript code